 While currently focused on the artistic side of theatre, Nicole is also an accomplished arts administrator, having raised millions of dollars for non-profits.
 She served as Sacramento Theatre Company’s Development Director for three years, as well as the Associate Director of Development at the Tony Award-winning Utah Shakespeare Festival for three years.

 Nicole has a passion for education, having taught voice, acting, and arts administration for elementary to college-aged students.
-She created courses and taught for four seasons in Sacramento Theatre Company’s highly-respected Young Professionals Conservatory and adjudicated the annual High School Shakespeare Competition on the campus of Southern Utah University for six years (a campus where she also served as a guest lecturer in arts administration).
+She has created courses and taught for five seasons within Sacramento Theatre Company’s highly-respected School of the Arts and adjudicated the annual High School Shakespeare Competition on the campus of Southern Utah University for six years (a campus where she also served as a guest lecturer in arts administration).
 She currently works with Westerville and Hilliard City Schools and the CAPA Marquee Awards program and teaches private lessons and master classes for young performers in-person and virtually throughout Columbus and beyond.

 Nicole is a proud member of Actors’ Equity.
 She holds a Master’s Degree in Arts Administration from The Ohio State University and has a Bachelor’s Degree in Theatre and a Music Theatre Certificate from Northwestern University.

 Headshots by Lucas Blair Photography